mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 > <DataGridPro rowThreshold={0} />
 > ```

-### Controlling the detail panels
+### Controlling expanded detail panels

 To control which rows are expanded, pass a list of row IDs to the `detailPanelExpandedRowIds` prop.
-Passing a callback to the `onDetailPanelExpandedRowIds` prop can be used to detect when a row was expanded or collapsed.
+Passing a callback to the `onDetailPanelExpandedRowIds` prop can be used to detect when a row gets expanded or collapsed.

-On the other hand, if you only want to initialize the grid with some rows already expanded, use the `initialState` prop as follow:
+On the other hand, if you only want to initialize the grid with some rows already expanded, use the `initialState` prop as follows:

 ```tsx
 <DataGridPro initialState={{ detailPanel: { expandedRowIds: [1, 2, 3] } }}>